maluo/HDMR-BlockChain-Ordering/readme.md

         }
 ```

-### Scala Planing Service:

-#### 1.Based on step 3. result from Profit Service, we would could do a 0/1 knapsack with a given budget.
+#### Based on step 3. result from Profit Service, we would could do a continuous knapsack with a given budget.

 ## Create deployable service components using application models using Java based enterprise computing technologies, to create client program to do remote call of the data mining services.